 A further risk to lenders is that borrowers may find themselves without tenants for long periods.
 The mortgage payments may not get paid, leading to arrears and increasing debts.
 If the lender has granted a loan for too much of the property value, repossession could lead to them losing money as the debt and selling costs grow.

-There is another appeal for low LTV’s to lenders.
+There is another appeal for low buy to let mortgage LTV’s to lenders.
 In the past a lot of new buy to let mortgage funding was made by lenders selling on large packages of existing buy to let mortgage assets, releasing cash to lend again.
-This is known as ‘securitisation’.
-However this bubble burst following problems in the American mortgage market involving repossessions and losses, which resulted in a high number of defaulting borrowers.
-These securitised assets therefore became bundles of ‘bad debts’ or more commonly, ‘toxic debt’.
+This was known as ‘securitisation’.
+However this bubble burst following problems in the American mortgage market.
+This involved in a high number of defaulting borrowers and led to repossessions ans significant losses.
+These securitised assets therefore became bundles of bad debts or more commonly, ‘toxic debt’.

 Note: the Financial Conduct Authority do not regulate most buy to let mortgages.
-The buy to let mortgages which do come under FCA regulation are those where more than 40% of the property is used or will be used by the borrower or a member of the borrower’s immediate family.
-Buy To Let is regarded as a commercial activity and you will be regarded as a businessperson.
+Those which are regulated are those where more than 40% of the property is used or will be used by the borrower or a member of the borrower’s immediate family.
+Buy to let is regarded as a commercial activity and you will be regarded as a business owner.
 You will therefore not have the same borrower protection that is available to residential borrowers.

 For more information regarding your buy to let options, please use the ‘Contact Us’ form at the bottom of the page.